makersacademy/acebook-rails-template-simple/testing.md

 - Run `touch spec/factories/{controller1.rb, controller2.rb, etc}`

-- Define the content of each factory, here's an example:
+- Create a factory for each model using Faker to generate fake data, here's an example:
+For more faker generators: https://github.com/faker-ruby/faker#generators

 ```ruby
 # spec/factories/post.rb